zchee/golang-wiki/Modules.md

 Modules record precise dependency requirements and create reproducible builds.

 Modules must be semantically versioned according to [semver](https://semver.org/) in the form `v(major).(minor).(patch)`, such as  `v0.1.0` or `v1.2.3`.
 The leading `v` is required.
 If using Git, [tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging) released commits with their versions.
-Public and private module repositories and proxies are becoming available (see for example FAQ [below](https://github.com/golang/go/wiki/Modules#are-there-always-on-module-repositories-and-enterprise-proxies)).
+Public and private module repositories and proxies are becoming available (see FAQ [below](https://github.com/golang/go/wiki/Modules#are-there-always-on-module-repositories-and-enterprise-proxies)).

 ### go.mod

 A module is defined by a tree of Go source files with a `go.mod` file in the tree's root directory.
 Module source code may be located outside of GOPATH.

-`go.mod` files may include comments and will look familiar to a Go programmer.
+Each module contains one or more Go packages, and each package consists of one or more Go source files in a single directory.

 Here is an example `go.mod` file defining the module `github.com/my/thing`:

 ```
 module github.com/my/thing